 This course provides an exploration of the creative and technical methods of sculpture with focus on the traditional processes.
 Emphasis is placed on developing basic skills as they pertain to three-dimensional expression in various media.
 Upon completion, students should be able to show competence in variety of sculptural approaches.
 Additional supplies at a cost of approximately \$150 will be needed to successfully complete required projects for this course.
 This course has been approved for transfer under the Comprehensive Articulation Agreement (CAA).
-See the College Transfer section of the catalog on pages 173-181 for information about the CAA and the transfer designation of this course.
+See the College Transfer section of the catalog on pages 169-177 for information about the CAA and the transfer designation of this course.

-Class Lab Credit

-ART 282 Sculpture II 0 6 3
+Class Lab Credit ART 282 Sculpture II Prerequisites: ART 281 0 6 3

-Prerequisites: ART 281

 This course builds on the visual and technical skills learned in ART 281.
 Emphasis is placed on developing original solutions to sculptural problems in a variety of media.
 Upon completion, students should be able to express individual ideas using the techniques and materials of sculpture.
 Additional supplies at a cost of approximately \$150 will be needed to successfully complete required projects for this course.
 This course has been approved for transfer under the Comprehensive Articulation Agreement (CAA).
-See the College Transfer section of the catalog on pages 173-181 for information about the CAA and the transfer designation of this course.
+See the College Transfer section of the catalog on pages 169-177 for information about the CAA and the transfer designation of this course.

-Class LaD Creat
+Class Lab Credit

 ART 283 Ceramics I 0 6 3

 Prerequisites:

 Corequisites:

 This course provides an introduction to three-dimensional design principles using the medium of clay.
 Emphasis is placed on fundamentals of forming, surface design, glaze application, and firing.
 Upon completion, students should be able to demonstrate skills in slab and coil construction, simple wheel forms, glaze technique, and creative expression.
 Additional supplies at a cost of approximately \$30 will be needed to successfully complete required projects for this course, and a \$75.00 lab fee will be charged for this course.
 This course has been approved for transfer under the Comprehensive Articulation Agreement (CAA).
-See the College Transfer section of the catalog on pages 173-181 for information about the CAA and the transfer designation of this course.
+See the College Transfer section of the catalog on pages 169-177 for information about the CAA and the transfer designation of this course.

 Class Lab Credit

 ART 284 Ceramics II 0 6 3

 Prerequisites: ART 283

 Corequisites:

+This course co wers advanced hand building and wheel techniques.
+Emphasis is placed on creative o expression surface o lesion scu lr

-This course covers advanced hand building and wheel techniques.
+I his course covers advanced hand building and wheel techniques.
 Emphasis is placed on creative expression, surface design, sculptural quality, and glaze effect.
 Upon completion, students should be able to demonstrate a high level of technical competence in forming and glazing with a development of three-dimensional awareness.
 Additional supplies at a cost of approximately \$30 will be needed to successfully complete required projects for this course, and a \$75.00 lab fee will be charged.
 This course has been approved for transfer under the Comprehensive Articulation Agreement (CAA).
-See the College Transfer section of the catalog on pages 173-181 for information about the CAA and the transfer designation of this course.
+See the College Transfer section of the catalog on pages 169-177 for information about the CAA and the transfer designation of this course.

-ART 285 Ceramics III Prerequisites: ART 284 Corequisites:
+ART 285 Ceramics III Prerequisites: ART 284 Credit